Value Network Analysis resembles but is more valuable than balanced scorecard.

 How for example are the money flows changed?
 What new players are there?

-Having analysed the value flows in the future in this way, we are now able to look into a suitable sub-network, centred around a key player such as a typical, key customer type of the player working on the network, and the appropriate subset of the network related to this player.
+Having analysed the value flows in the future in this way, we are now able to look into a suitable sub-network, centred around a key player such as a typical, key customer type, and the appropriate subset of the network related to this player.

-Examples of insights from both money and money + intangible analyses are potential impact on cash flow at focus players, assessing barriers to change and services needed, assessing changes to processes and tasks, the impact on the business model of given stakeholders considered.
+Examples of insights from both money and money + intangible analyses are potential impact on cash flow at focus players.

-Cambridge Investment Research team contains experts who can lead blue chip and innovator business teams in this method for seeing where the value is and how then to propose it to key customers.
+Cambridge Investment Research team contains experts who can lead blue chip and innovator business teams in this method.